-Hesketh Motorcycles have designed an exclusive new bike to celebrate 40 years of the James Hunt F1 victory driving a Hesketh car in Holland in 1975.
+Hesketh Motorcycles designed an exclusive new bike to celebrate 40 years of the James Hunt F1 victory driving a Hesketh car in Holland in 1975.

 Entrepreneur, Paul Sleeman, the new owner of the classic marque, said 24 will be built at the Hesketh factory in Redhill, Surrey as a tribute.
 A team of expert engineers, led by Sleeman, build the new model in excellent conditions.
-The factory, while not large, has space to store and build the Hesketh 24.
+The factory, while not large, offers space to store and build the Hesketh 24.

 The prototype model is now being enhanced with new ideas and technology by Sleeman and co-designer Iain Miles.

 Ynuk.tv was invited to Redhill to see how the Hesketh 24 is progressing on the production line.

 — YourNewsUKtv (@YourNewsUKtv) April 9, 2017

 Keep up to date on the latest content, here at YNUKtv.
 Subscribe below.